-- Kodo millet is rich in B vitamins especially niacin, pyridoxine and folic acid as well as minerals such as calcium, iron, potassium, magnesium, and zinc.
+- Kodo millet is rich in vitamin B especially niacin, pyridoxine, and folic acid as well as minerals such as calcium, iron, potassium, magnesium, and zinc.

 - It contains a high amount of lecithin and is excellent for strengthening the nervous system.

 Barnyard millet (Kuthiraivolly)

 - It is the richest source of crude fiber and iron.

 - Its grains possess other functional constituents i.e., Gamma-aminobutyric acid (GABA) and Beta-glucan, used as antioxidants and in reducing blood lipid levels.

 Little millet (Samai)